What Was the Bank Bailout Bill?

-Paulson had asked Congress to approve a $700 billion bailout to buy mortgage-backed securities that were in danger of defaulting.
+Treasury Secretary Henry Paulson had asked Congress to approve a $700 billion bailout to buy mortgage-backed securities that were in danger of defaulting.
 By doing so, Paulson wanted to take these debts off the books of the banks, hedge funds, and pension funds that held them.
-The goal was to renew confidence in the functioning of the global banking system, which had narrowly avoided collapse.
+His goal was to renew confidence in the functioning of the global banking system and end the financial crisis.

 The bill established the Troubled Assets Relief Program.
-Troubled banks had the right to submit a bid price to sell their assets to TARP as part of a reverse auction.
+Paulson's initial version was designed around a reverse auction.
+Troubled banks would submit a bid price to sell their assets to TARP.
 Each auction was to be for a particular asset class.
 TARP administrators would select the lowest price for each asset class.
 That was to help assure that the government didn't pay too much for distressed assets.
-But this didn’t end up happening.
-It took too long to develop the auction program.
-So instead, Treasury lent $115 billion to banks by purchasing preferred stock.

-The Bailout Bill Helped More Than Just Banks
+The Bailout Bill Was More Than Just TARP

-Congress attached other much-needed oversights.
-As a result, the bill included help for homeowners facing foreclosure.
+The final Act included other much-needed oversights.
+Most important was help for homeowners facing foreclosure.
 It required the Treasury Department to both guarantee home loans and assist homeowners in adjusting mortgage terms through HOPE NOW.

 It increased Federal Deposit Insurance Corporation limit for bank deposits to $250,000 per account.
 It allowed FDIC to tap federal funds as needed through 2009.
 That allayed any fears that the agency itself might go bankrupt.